LifeBoard

 Icon information

-The lifebuoy is designed to be thrown and is therefore not transparent to use for swimming rescues
+The life buoy is designed to be thrown, and therefore, it is not as straightforward to use for swimming rescues.

 Icon information